sliceofbytes/scraper-interfaces/README.md

 We have a registry class that you can pull specific source types and regions from.
 The library is designed to scale up to hundreds of different sources, so make a PR today!

+## Sources
+If you're interested in viewing our sources you may do so [here](https://docs.google.com/spreadsheets/d/1Uw6RPRejs0lg-2F8VrWgY8ZX_8f4YHt38-KmJrXYcb0/edit?usp=sharing).
+If you have a suggestion for a source please [open an issue](https://github.com/COVID19-OSS/scraper-interfaces/issues/new)

 ## Installation

 ## Contributing